How to Deal With Difficult Bosses

 As the single most disruptive or contributing relationship in the workplace, getting along with the boss is critical for employee retention.
 Find out more about how to deal with difficult bosses.
 Someday, you may find yourself reporting to a very difficult and maybe even a downright bad boss.
 Here's how you can best deal with this trying situation.

 You're weary.
 You're frustrated.
 You're unhappy.
 You're demotivated.
 Your interaction with your boss leaves you cold.
 He's a bully, intrusive, controlling, picky and petty.
 He takes credit for your work, never provides positive feedback and misses each meeting he schedules with you.

 He's a bad boss, he's bad to the bone.
-Dealing with a less than effective manager, or just plain bad managers and bad bosses, is a challenge too many employees face.
+Dealing with a less than competent manager or just plain bad managers and bad bosses is a challenge too many employees face.
 These ideas will help you deal with your bad boss.

 Is your bad boss more difficult than the average bad boss who is just not very good with recognition and clear direction?
 Your bad boss, in contrast, is a nasty, demeaning, motivation-destroying, screaming bully.
 This is the type of bad boss you may want to invest the time to fire.

 But, you need to proceed carefully and in an informed manner so that you don't take yourself and your career down in the process.
 Find out how.